python-hyper/h11/README.rst

 I had to take these out -- the new *parser* needs fewer lines-of-code than the old *parser wrapper*, is written in pure Python, uses no exotic language syntax, and has more features.
-It's sad, really; that old state machine was really slick.)
+It's sad, really; that old state machine was really slick.
+I just need a few sentences here to mourn that.)

 I don't know how fast it is.
 I haven't benchmarked or profiled it yet, so it's probably got a few pointless hot spots, and I've been trying